DaveMBush/SmartNgRX/apps/documentation/src/app/using-smart-ng-rx/smart-selector/index.md

 # Smart Selector

-And now, we can use the `ChildDefinition` interface to create a selector that will retrieve the child entity from the parent entity.
-We can use this selector in our components to retrieve the child entity from the store.
+And now, we can use the `ChildDefinitionClassic` interface to create a selector that will retrieve the child entity for the parent entity.
+We can use this selector in our components to retrieve the row(s) and their children from the store.

-Note that the `createSmartSelector` function takes an array of `ChildDefinition` objects.
+Note that the `createSmartSelector` function takes an array of `ChildDefinitionSignals` objects.
 This allows us to create a selector that will retrieve multiple child entities from the parent entity.
 That is, one row may point to multiple children.
 By passing the array you can account for each of them with one call.

 In the case where your `User` row might have some child field named, `roles` your `createSmartSelector` call might look like this: